malevolentstrix/iamjithinjohn/README.md

 ### Hey there, I'm Jithin 👋

-- I am a Frosh pursuing B.Tech in Computer Science and Engineering(Artificial Intelligence).
+- I am a Fresher pursuing B.Tech in Computer Science and Engineering(Artificial Intelligence).
 - I come from a town in Kottayam, Kerala.
 - I like to tinker with Computer Hardware and Softwares.
 - I am currently a member at [amFOSS](http://www.amfoss.in).